-The Bank adopts a policy, which regulates the process for assessing the performance of Senior Management based on the achievement of the bank's strategic goals.
-Based on the performance assessment and the Bank's results, the additional benefits and bonuses are set and approved by the Board.
-Total remuneration of the Senior Management for the performance of the year 2018 was QR 4,649,403 which was paid in 2019.
-The Senior Management Remuneration for 2019 will be determined and approved by the Board of Directors during 2020.
+The bank adopts a policy, which regulates the process for assessing the performance of Senior Management based on the achievement of the bank's strategic goals.
+Based on the existing performance-based policy, performance evaluation and the bank's results, the additional benefits and bonuses are set and approved by the Board.
+Total remuneration of the Senior Management for the performance of the year 2020 was QR 4,261,390 which was paid in 2021.
+The Senior Management Remuneration for 2021 will be determined and approved by the Board of Directors during 2022.